AGGiordano/MIANET1500AWS/README.md

 #### What is SES

-A ***SES*** or a *Simple email service* is a higly scramble impound and outbound email service. it is a cloud based email service. it includes tasks such as
+A ***SES*** or a *Simple email service* is a higly scramble impound and outbound email service. it is a cloud based email service. it includes tasks such as...

 1. *Sending emails*
 2. *Reciving emails*